One of 3 rays of Attribute

-proportion/division, individuality, unique qualities that distinguish one thing from another, clarity of mind, a sense of proportion, aesthetic elegance.
+proportion and division, individuality, unique qualities that distinguish one thing from another, clarity of mind, a sense of proportion, aesthetic elegance.

-|Quality:||science, intelligent discrimination|
+|Quality:||science, intelligent differentiation|

 |Fifth ray signs:||Aquarius (Sagittarius, Leo).
 Fifth ray triangle: Leo-Sagittarius-Aquarius|

-|Symbols:||the optimum division of space in the golden section and pentagram: the smaller part is to the greater part as is the greater part to the whole.|
+|Symbols:||the optimum division of space in the golden section and pentagram: the smaller part is to the greater part as the greater part is to the whole.|

 Essentially the ray of the principle of soul (distinct from the individual soul ray), the fifth ray enables us to grow the organic ‘map of the psyche’ that enables us to develop a sense of place and timing in our self-development, and eventually a lucid sense of our true self.